Workpuls Teramind ActivTrak Hubstaff DeskTime Time Doctor RescueTime Kickidler Veriato Work Examiner

 Why Does Time Management Matter?

-Good time management allows you and your team to complete more in less time.
-Meaning you’re all able to take on new tasks, projects and clients, and ultimately make more money.
+Effective time management allows you and your team to complete more in less time.
+This means you’ll be able to take on new tasks, projects, and clients, ultimately increasing profitability.

-Furthermore, once you’ve mastered the art of time management, you’ll be quicker on your feet and able to make better decisions.
-You’ll rely on previous experience, have a better insight into your current load, and therefore, it will be easier to decide whether you can take on more work or not.
+Once you’ve mastered time management, you’ll be quicker on your feet and equipped to make better decisions.
+Along with agility, time management can grant you better insight into your current workload, making it easier to decide whether your team can take on more.

-The pressure that comes from thinking you don’t have enough time wears off as your time management skills improve.
-You’ll feel like you have more control over your work and private live, thus feeling calmer than before.
+Furthermore, the pressure that comes from being behind on a project wears off as your time management skills improve.
+You and your team will feel like you have more control over your work and private lives, bringing down that heart rate in stressful situations.

-How Do You Know That You Have Poor Time Management Skills?
+How To Know You Have Poor Time Management Skills

-There are a few clear indicators that your time management skills might need a bit of a boost.
+There are a few clues that your time management skills might need a bit of work.
 One of them is poor workflow.
-It means that you’re not able to plan your workload, and stick to that plan.
-You usually jump from task to task, keeping busy throughout the day, but ending up with no real results.
+It means you’re unable to plan your workload properly and follow through.
+You usually jump from task to task, keeping busy throughout the day, but without real results.

-Another indicator is the time you waste, which includes browsing social media, chatting with coworkers or doing anything that’s not task-related while you’re supposed to be handling that assignment.
-If your company uses a time tracking software you can easily check how much time you’re spending on unproductive activities.
+Another tell-tale sign is ’’wasting time,’’ which includes browsing social media, chatting with coworkers, or anything that’s not task-related while you’re supposed to be handling that assignment.
+A quick fix for this is using a time tracking software that monitors how much time a person is spending on unproductive activities.

-Low work quality is often caused by poor time management.
-So, if you’ve been hearing complaints about your work recently, it might be time to change some habits.
+Poor time management often results in low-quality deliverables.
+If you’ve been hearing complaints about your work recently, it might be time to change some habits.

 Improving Time Management with Tools